-|Activity Title||Hands-on Workshop on Artificial Intelligence (AI)|
+|Name of the activity||Hands-on Workshop on Artificial Intelligence (AI)|

-|Form of Activity||Workshop|
+|Format of Activity||Workshop|

 |Medium of Instruction||Cantonese|

-|Introduction to Instructor(s)||Dr. David CHAN
+|Introduction to Instructor(s)||Dr. Roy HO

 Department of Computing

-|School / Department||Department of Computing – School of Decision Sciences|
+|School / Department||Department of Computing|

-|Related Undergraduate Programme(s)||Bachelor of Arts (Honours) in Applied and Human-Centred Computing|
+|Related Undergraduate Programme(s)||Bachelor of Science (Honours) in Applied Computing|